 - Must be concurrently enrolled (or already completed) an M.A. in Library and Information Science from an ALA accredited school.

-You must complete a total of 15 credits to complete the certificate.
+You must complete a total of 15 units to complete the certificate.
+This requires taking 6 units of LIS 693.
 All coursework must be completed within 3 years.